To guide child protection workers on the assessment, analysis and intervention in child neglect cases.

 Referrals requiring a specific response

-When assessing concerns about neglect, child protection workers should refer to Chapter 2.2: Assessment and investigation processes for specific guidance on the following types of referrals:
+When assessing concerns about neglect, child protection workers should refer to Chapter 2.2 Conducting a Child Safety Investigation for specific guidance on the following types of referrals:

 To assess and respond to childhood obesity co-occurring with child protection concerns refer to Managing referrals on childhood obesity co-occurring with child protection concerns (in related resources).